 How to get started using the UpCloud API

 This is a quick introduction to the UpCloud API.
 Will help you through the first steps of connecting to the API and automating your cloud servers using your favourite programming language.
 The programmable API is available at https://api.upcloud.com, which encompasses all of the functionality of the UpCloud control panel and then some.
-If you want to get started on your own, head straight to the full API documentation .
+If you want to get started on your own, head straight to the full API documentation.

-Creating API credentials
+Creating an API token

 Running basic API requests

-Once you have created your API account, let’s try your first request.
+Once you have created your API token, let's try your first request.
 To quickly test the API, use a tool such as Postman (or any other API toolkit of your choice) to get started.
 The goal is to have the following dialogue working.

 GET /1.3/account